allandieguez/hdds/experiments/yyyymmdd-xxx-brief-experiment-headline/readme.md

  < Must answer questions raised by the Milestones, but not limited to them >

 ### Takeaway 1
- < work contained on a single Analysis >

 Analysis Task: [yyyymmdd-xxx-analysis-task-one.ipynb](./yyyymmdd-xxx-analysis-task-one.ipynb)
-> Description of the takeaway, pointing out enough evidence to support the discoveries.
+> Description of the takeaway in which the work contained on a single Analysis.
+The description should point out enough evidence to support the discoveries.
 When connected to a Milestone, the text should point out how the evience changed the prior knowledge from when the Milestone was first sketched.
 ### Takeaway 2
- < work contained on several Analysis >

 Analysis Tasks:
 - [yyyymmdd-xxx-analysis-task-one.ipynb](./yyyymmdd-xxx-analysis-task-one.ipynb)
 - [yyyymmdd-xxx-analysis-task-two.ipynb](./yyyymmdd-xxx-analysis-task-two.ipynb)
 - [yyyymmdd-xxx-analysis-task-three.ipynb](./yyyymmdd-xxx-analysis-task-three.ipynb)
 > A takeaway may reference more than one analysis notebook, specially when there are more complex EDA and Modeling tasks involved.
+The Analysis Tasks should be described as a bullet-point list, as shown above.
 The text should remain as summarized as possible, pointing out the most relevant information.
 If a reader wishes to read further about a specific topic, the information should be easily accessible on the Analysis notebook.
 ### ...